 Fuzzy finding with fzf

-This is my daily workflow.
-A simple script:
+This is my daily driver.
+A small script:

 #!/bin/bash